DAG Scheduling in the BSP Model: Communication models within BSP

-Another interesting question is what happens if processor $p$ wants to send a single value $v$ to multiple other processors $p_1, ..., p_k$ in the same superstep.
-In our base model, this required a separate entry $(v, p, p_i, s)$ for all $i \in [k]$, and hence contributed $k$ units to the send cost $C_{send}\,\!^{(s, p)}$.
-This is a reasonable assumption e.g.\ if the communication network topology is a fully connected graph; in this case, $p$ needs to send this value over $k$ distinct network links.

-On the other hand, there are settings where it is more reasonable to only charge a single unit of send cost for this, or in other words, to assume that data transfers are \emph{broadcast operations}, and hence their values can be received by any number of other processors.
-This can correspond to e.g.\ a star-shaped network topology with a single communication device in the middle.
-While this again seems like a minor modification to the BSP cost function, we will see that it can actually affect several properties of the problem.
+\subparagraph*{Singlecast or broadcast.} Another interesting question is what happens if processor $p$ wants to send a single value $v$ to multiple other processors $p_1, ..., p_k$ in the same superstep.
+In our base model, this requires a separate entry $(v, p, p_i, s)$ for all $i _{\!} \in _{\!} [k]$, and hence contributes $k$ units to the send cost $C_{send}\,\!^{(s, p)}$.
+This is a reasonable assumption e.g.\ if the communication topology is a fully connected graph; in this case, $p$ needs to send this value over $k$ distinct network links.
+However, in other cases, it is more reasonable to only charge a single unit of send cost for this, i.e.\ to assume that data transfers are \emph{broadcast operations}, and hence the values can be received by any number of processors.
+This can correspond to e.g.\ a star-shaped topology with a single communication device in the middle.